bellodox/Bankout/doc/Analysis.md

 ## 8) Hand-limit management and sequencing

-- Avoid clogging with triple-Queens if a King is likely valuable; but two Queens plus one King is a premium posture.
+- Avoid clogging with dual-Queens if a King is likely valuable; Queen + King is the premium posture.
 - After drawing Q/K/X in R3, immediately evaluate which card is least pivotal for your plan; precommit discard priorities to avoid time loss.
 - Typical priority: Keep one Queen if Latent is possible; keep King if L is close to snap threshold; keep Joker if R3 and you’re ahead (defense) or behind (offense).